 To find out more about the work of the Street Outreach team please read interview with the team leader here.

 Would you like to Volunteer with the Outreach team or find out more?

 If you would like to apply to volunteer with this team please see the Volunteering section of our website.

-Supporters of St Basils can also go on a ‘walk about’ with this team to understand more about their work.
+Donors to St Basils can also go on a ‘walk about’ with this team to understand more about their work.
 To arrange this please contact the Outreach team via email@example.com or for Businesses looking to or currently working in partnership with St Basils, Fundraising Executive Sian Dhillon via firstname.lastname@example.org.